Plumsail/forms-docs/SharePoint/how-to/edit-form.rst

     fd.spForm._formType = "Edit";

-Then, whenever a Supervisor clicks on an item, they'll be open to edit the item:
+Then, whenever a Supervisor clicks on an item, they'll be able to edit the item:

 |pic2|

 .. |pic2| image:: ../images/how-to/edit-form/edit-form.gif
    :alt: Edit form for Supervisors

+Essentially, this piece of JavaScript allows you to switch the type of the form, making default Display form behave like an Edit form.